uxeskimo/Retro-Delights/src/news/evercade-giga-cart.md

 More good news is we will have two Giga Cart releases in 2024, so will keep our eyes peeled for what game collection will come with the initial releases.

-Evercade are developing their offerings with the Giga Cart a good example of this, what a time to be a retro gamer!
+Evercade is developing its offerings with the Giga Cart a good example of this, what a time to be a retro gamer!

-For more info on Giga Carts, have a look on the [Evercade website](https://evercade.co.uk/introducing-giga-cart/).
+For more info on Giga Carts, look on the [Evercade website](https://evercade.co.uk/introducing-giga-cart/).